openlawteam/docs/docs/review-tool/README.md

 ### Feedback

-For each review uploaded review the tool asks some feedback about the process.
+For each uploaded review the tool asks some feedback about the process.
 It is completely optional but your feedback help us to improve it.

 <center>